 Science Party Invitations

-Test Tube Invitations — Write up your party information on a piece of paper (there are some fun scrapbooking papers with beakers or bubbles that look like floating molecules).
+Test Tube Invitations — Write up your science party information on a piece of paper (there are some fun scrapbooking papers with beakers or bubbles that look like floating molecules).
 Then roll up the paper and put it into a screw top plastic test tubes.
 These should either be hand delivered or sent in a padded mailing envelope.

 Mad Science Invitations — Make this science party invitation by downloading the famous picture of Albert Einstein sticking his tongue out for the front image.
 Under it, write something like, “Come get crazy at _________’s Mad Science Party!”
 Then add your party information on the inside of the card.